marcellodotgg/ngx-validators/README.md

 ## Contributing
 Pull Requests are welcome.
 We require passing tests and descriptions should be filled out.
+In addition, update any documentation if needed.

 PRs may be closed for any reason.